 I rediscovered my old self

 This newfound independence was like a balm on my bruised soul.
 At work, I found an instant connection with a colleague, who was my age, like-minded, compassionate toward my situation and shared my opinions of life.
 He too had been through a bad marriage and was now separated from his wife, which meant he knew exactly where I was coming from.
-Back then I wasn’t so acquainted with the idea of affairs in marriage, but I could then see why they were so common.
+Back then I wasn’t so acquainted with the idea of affairs in marriage, but I soon realized why they were so common.

 Soon, love like I had never known before, blossomed.
 I didn’t realize when our casual conversations and chats brought us to a point where we craved each other’s company all the time.
 I didn’t stop myself.
 He had no reason to.